weaveworks/policy-agent/docs/getting-started.md

 ```
 </details>

-### Installing Policies Using Kustomize
+### Using Kustomize

-You can use kustomize to install the default policies from the Policy Agent repository by applying this kustomization directly to your Kubernetes cluster.
+Apply the following kustomization directly to your Kubernetes cluster.

+//TODO: let's provide the command to apply the kustomization

 <details>
-  <summary>Click to expand the default policies kustomization </summary>
+  <summary>policies.yaml - Click to expand .. </summary>

 ```yaml
 apiVersion: kustomize.config.k8s.io/v1beta1